What We Believe

 All people are God-made which means all people are God-valued.

 You and I suffer from a spiritual disease called sin.
 Minimize it, excuse it, deny it; it’s real and it’s a big deal in the eyes of a just God.

+Yes, humankind is made in God’s image and is filled with potential, but we are also simultaneously flawed beyond the point of being able to fix ourselves.
 Given this irreparable problem of sin – apart from God – we are in a hopeless state.
 Appraised in a divine economy, it’s spiritual treason.
 You and I are rebels.
 Depressing, huh?
 Sounds hopeless?
 It is … except for the fact that this same God has a soft spot for rebels.

 Finding God is not something we initiate; it is Someone we respond to.
 Though we were unaware, He loved us first.